-- It matters to real human beings, editors and marketers, evaluating if they could leverage your Instagram audience to get their message out.
+- It matters to actual human beings, editors and marketers, evaluating if they could leverage your Instagram audience to get their message out.
 And it should matter to you because this should be fun.
 Do you have a close community?

 - Instagram uses the number to figure out how often your photos are shown.

-Your numbers will be on the lower end the larger your audience is; that’s just the nature of it and people understand that.
+Your numbers will be on the lower end the larger your audience is; that’s just the nature of it, and people understand that.

 A person with millions of followers, like the Chris Burkards and Jimmy Chins, are expected to have rates around 2%.
 The rest of us should be shooting higher.